 Some of those foods can also be considered synbiotic, because they contain both beneficial bacteria and a prebiotic source of fiber for the bacteria to feed on.

-Probiotic supplements are pills, capsules or liquids that contain live beneficial bacteria.
+Probiotic supplements are pills, powders, or liquids that contain live beneficial bacteria or yeast.

-They are very popular and easy to find, yet not all of them are worth your money.
-They do not all have the same types of bacteria, or the same concentrations.
+They’re very popular and easy to find, yet not all of them are worth your money.
+They do not all have the same types of bacteria or the same concentrations.
 There are also many products on the market making claims with no proof of efficacy (

 They also usually do not come with fibrous food sources for the bacteria to eat, which can hinder their effectiveness if someone isn’t also eating those foods.

-Some probiotic supplements are designed to carry the bacteria all the way to your large intestine for better effects, while others probably don't make it past your stomach acid.
+Some probiotic supplements are designed to carry the bacteria all the way to your large intestine for better effects, while others probably don’t make it past your stomach acid (13).

 There are some individuals who should not take a probiotic, or who may experience worsened symptoms if they do, such as people with small intestinal bacterial overgrowth (SIBO) or people sensitive to ingredients in the supplement.

-As with all supplements, you may want to consult with a healthcare professional who is knowledgeable about probiotics.
+As with all supplements, you may want to consult with a healthcare professional who’s knowledgeable about probiotics.